 “And in fact, the clients loved the look of the air bubbles as they thought it made it look more rustic and imperfectly perfect, words by the client themselves.”

 Sherly has been working with Jesmonite since March 2020 and since making these trophies she has received further enquiries to custom make trophies.
-For more information on WanderWaves and what they offer visit their website here.
+For more information on WanderWaves and what they offer visit their instagram page here.